informedcitizenry/z80DotNet/README.md

 `Attempted to divide by zero.` - The expression attempted a division by zero.

+`Cannot redefine type to <type> because it is already a type` - The type definition is already a type.

 `Cannot resolve anonymous label` - The assembler cannot find the reference to the anonymous label.

 `Closure does not close a block` - A block closure is present but no block opening.